Editor's choice: the highlights on just-food this week

 We asked, you, our international readership for your views on how you believed the year would pan out for your business and for the food sector - and the results made for fascinating reading.

-Sectors: Baby food, Bakery, Canned food, Cereal, Chilled foods, Commodities & ingredients, Confectionery, Emerging markets, Financials, Fresh produce, Ice cream, Meat & poultry, Mergers & acquisitions, Natural & organic, Private label, Retail, Sustainability & the environment
+Sectors: Baby food, Bakery, Canned food, Cereal, Chilled foods, Commodities & ingredients, Confectionery, Emerging markets, Financials, Free-from, Fresh produce, Ice cream, Meat & poultry, Mergers & acquisitions, Natural & organic, Private label, Retail, Sustainability & the environment

 Norway-based retailer Norgesgruppen has reported rises in both sales and profits for the first half of its fiscal year....